Dezzpil/meingym/.junie/guidelines.md

 ```

 ### Docker Setup
-The project includes a `docker-compose.yml` file for setting up the database:
+The project includes a `docker-compose.yml` file for setting up the database and Redis:
 ```bash
 docker-compose up -d
 ```